Restore an Amazon EC2 instance - Amazon Backup

 The following considerations apply to restoring EC2 instances:

 • Amazon Backup configures the restored instance to use the same key pair that the protected resource used originally.
-You can't specify a different the key pair for the restored instance during the restore process.
+You can't specify a different key pair for the restored instance during the restore process.

 • Amazon Backup does not back up and restore user-data that is used while launching an Amazon EC2 instance.